 **This post contains affiliate links** These do not affect you or your prices at all but will provide me with a small commission that helps fund my tiny business.
 Thank you for understanding and supporting me.

 BUT, one day I stumbled across someone using microfiber cloths in place of paper towels.
 They had a ton of cloths and just threw them in the washing machine to clean them.
 Suddenly I felt like

 What you need to stop using paper towels:

-- Reusable towels – I recommend these cheap microfiber towels but you could just as easily use old rags or cut up
+- Reusable towels – I recommend these affordable microfiber towels but you could just as easily use old rags or cut up

 - A hanging basket for your cabinet